kulics/koral/book-en/control-type.md

 This defines a control data with no additional methods, and it has a built-in default control method.

 ## Get Operation
-If we want to set a get operation, we can add `^` and extra code block definitions later.
+If we want to set a get operation, we can add `.Ctrl {}` later to define.

 E.g:
 ```
 Number :I32
-^get    // means get, equivalent to getter in other languages
+.get    // means get, equivalent to getter in other languages
 {
     <- (7)  // only returns 7
 }